isahak05/CRUD-Flask-React/README.md

 ### prerequisites

-To run frontend
+To run frontend:

-npm start
+$npm start

-To run backend
+To run backend:

-flask run --host=0.0.0.0
+#flask run --host=0.0.0.0

 ```
-prepare will install all dependencies for both front-end and back-end and
+Prepare will install all dependencies for both front-end and back-end and
 start will run both servers and also docker containers for MySQL and Redis.

 ## Workflow diagram